35+ Vector Databases Ranked & Compared

 Which vector database is best for RAG applications?

 For RAG (Retrieval-Augmented Generation), Qdrant, Weaviate, and Chroma are the most popular choices.
-Chroma is the simplest to get started with — it embeds directly in Python applications and is popular for prototyping.
+Chroma is the simplest to get started with.
+It embeds directly in Python applications and is popular for prototyping.
 Qdrant offers the best balance of performance, filtering, and production-readiness.
 Weaviate provides built-in vectorization modules that can generate embeddings automatically.
 Milvus is the strongest choice for very large-scale deployments with billions of vectors.
 Pinecone is a fully managed option if you prefer not to operate infrastructure.

 What are vector embeddings?

-Vector embeddings are numerical representations of data — arrays of floating-point numbers (typically 384 to 1536 dimensions) — generated by AI models like OpenAI's text-embedding-3, Cohere Embed, or open-source models like sentence-transformers.
+Vector embeddings are numerical representations of data, arrays of floating-point numbers (typically 384 to 1536 dimensions), generated by AI models like OpenAI's text-embedding-3, Cohere Embed, or open-source models like sentence-transformers.
 They capture the semantic meaning of text, images, or audio in a way that allows mathematical comparison.
 Similar items have embeddings that are close together in vector space.
 The vector database's job is to store these embeddings and efficiently find the nearest neighbors when you query with a new embedding.

 What is the fastest growing vector database in 2026?